jameseh96/pdu/README.md

 You may wish to do this in a virtualenv.

-Alternatively, following the `cmake` steps below will build pyprometheus, producing a module with a platform-dependent name - for example on MacOS this may be `pyprometheus.cpython-39-darwin.so`.
+Alternatively, following the `cmake` steps below will build pypdu, producing a module with a platform-dependent name - for example on MacOS this may be `pypdu.cpython-39-darwin.so`.

-This can be found either in `<build dir>/src/pyprometheus` or in your chosen installation prefix.
+This can be found either in `<build dir>/src/pypdu` or in your chosen installation prefix.
 This can be used without installing with `setup.py`, simply ensure the containing directory is in your `PYTHONPATH`.

 Example usage:

 ```
 #!/usr/bin/env python3

-import pyprometheus as pyp
+import pypdu

-data = pyp.load("/path/to/stats_data")
+data = pypdu.load("/path/to/stats_data")

 for series in data:
     print(series.name) # equivalent to series.labels["__name__"]